pcsmomo/web-junior-to-senior/README.md

 2. RAM (Random Access Memory) : Fast but temporary
 3. HDD (Hard Disk Drive) : Slow but persistent

+### 392. Caching 2

+Cache busting : the process of uploading a new file to replace an existing file that is already cached\

+- bundle[contenthash].js
+- styles[contenthash].css

 </details>

 # To do